bmd-lab/tutorials/README.md

 # Tutorials
 Introductory tutorials for new students.
-If you are a Mac user you might also want to consult Lee's thoughts on setting up a new Apple device [here](https://github.com/bmd-lab/tutorials/wiki/Apple-Set-Up-Guide)

 |Recommended order and title <img width=128/>|   Language   |
 | ---- | --- |